A Guide to Thinking Critically About History

 Ex.
 4: America was founded as a Christian nation because many of the Founders were Christian.
 The fact that many Founders were Christian does not mean that they legally enshrined Christianity as the official religion of the United States in the Constitution, just as the fact that many founders were Deists doesn’t mean that they didn’t.
 The personal faith of Founders and what they enshrined legally in the Constitution are two different things.
 Both assertions might be true, both might be false, or the first might be true and the second false, or vice-versa; but in any event they should not be conflated as the same assertion.

 Ex.
 5: The unfortunate habit of American commentators — many well-educated, respected journalists — to compare people they disagree with to fascists.
 What do Dick Cheney, George W. Bush, Barack Obama, Hillary Clinton and Donald Trump have in common?
 All have been likened to Benito Mussolini or Adolf Hitler.
 As far as I can see, not a single fascist has ever run for office in the United States.
-Dare to have the courage, the emotional restraint and intellectual insight to consider that someone can disagree with you without being “just like Hitler.”
+Dare to have the courage, emotional restraint, and intellectual insight to consider that someone can disagree with you without being “just like Hitler.”

 Some of the problems here in #8 overlap with the concept of Red Herrings.
 To throw northern racism in a discussion about whether the South seceded to defend slavery is to deflect attention off onto a wrong, or irrelevant track.
 To do so deliberately is to introduce a Red Herring into the argument.